-Any real football fan will remember their first game.
+Any real football fan will remember their first game/ first job.
 What was yours?

 Mine was Sunderland v Spurs at the old Roker Park back in November 1984.